 This handcrafted, one-of-a-kind piece is the ideal companion for late night conversations.
 A spectacular lamp that creates a mesmerising light and an intimate atmosphere.

 - Alabaster column.

 - Not included light source.

-- Recommended light source (dimmable): LED bulb 10W.
+- Recommended dimmable light source (not included): LED bulb 10W.

 - Other light sources: Max.
 60 W